Welcoming Your New Aussiedoodle or Cavapoo Puppy During Winter Storms in Texas

 Safer Alternatives

-Organic, pet-safe de-icers
+Organic, pet-safe de-icers.

-Covered potty areas
+Covered potty areas.

 Always wipe your puppy’s paws after coming inside from wet or icy conditions.